a human chain around Parliament for Assange

 Wrapped up in her scarf, Suzanne chats with other participants.

 I want to defend freedom of expression.
 Julian Assange is in jail right now, yet he hasn’t been charged with anything.
-If these things are allowed to happen, then it could happen to anyone.
+If these things are allowed to happen, then it might happen to anyone.

 There is also Kristinn Hrafnsson, the editor of WikiLeaks.
 He saw Julian Assange two days ago in his prison in Belmarsh.